Mukul1127/RunInGenie/README.md

 $ ls -la 'C:\Program Files' | clip
 ```

 Will send the directory listing to the _Windows_ clip.exe.
-If you wish to pipe within WSL, you must escape it with a backtick (`), thus:
+If you wish to pipe within WSL, you must escape it with a backtick (`) -- Broken will fix in later release, thus:

 ```
 $ ls -la 'C:\Program Files' `| less